 - Does not come with a protective case

-The second on our list for the best football mouthguard is the Vettex Adult Football Mouthguard.
+The second football mouthguard on our list is the Vettex Adult Football Mouthguard.
 It is another favorite of ours because it is comfortable and made of high-quality material.
-It is a mouthguard that is loved by children and adults and quite affordable.
-It offers great mouth and lip protection.
+It is a mouth guard that is loved by children and adults and it comes at pocket-friendly cost.
+It doubles as a lip guard, offering great mouth and lip protection.

-The Vettex Adult Football mouthguard is adjustable as it comes with a strap, so you can keep it at a proper distance away if you do not have it in your mouth.
-One of the most frequently mentioned features of this mouthguard is the material it is made from.
+This product is adjustable as it comes with a strap, so you can keep it at a proper distance away if you do not have it in your mouth.
+One of the most frequently mentioned features of this mouth guard is the material it is made from.
 It is made of a flexible thermal rubber.
-This means that your Vettex Adult Football Mouthguard, with continued use, will align with your teeth and mouth and become customized to you.
+This means that your Vettex Adult Football Mouth guard, with continued use, will align with your teeth and mouth and become customized to you.

-Also, this material provides excellent cushioning support and makes this mouthguard a favorite for players who receive many hits.
+Also, this material provides excellent cushioning support and makes this mouth guard a favorite for players who receive many hits.
 That is, players who need to speak constantly on the field, such as linebackers, may have difficulty speaking.
-Although this is a small warning, the protection offered by this mouthguard to the teeth and lips, the breathability of the breathing channels on this mouthguard and the adjustable drawstring collar on the Vettex Adult Mouthguard makes it stand as number two on this list.
+The protection offered by this mouth guard to the teeth and lips, the breathability of the breathing channels on this mouth guard and the adjustable drawstring collar on the Vettex Adult Mouthguard makes it stand as number two on this list.